jlasti/secmon/README.md

 ## How to Install

-Prerequisite for installing SecMon system is OS CentOS7/CentOS Stream 8/Ubuntu 22.04 (tested Linux distribution) with user ***secmon*** (under which we will deploy SecMon system), internet access and installed programs [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) v2.3.3.
+Prerequisite for installing SecMon system is OS CentOS7/CentOS Stream 8/Rocky Linux 9/Ubuntu 22.04 (tested Linux distribution) with user ***secmon*** (under which we will deploy SecMon system), internet access and installed programs [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) v2.3.3.
 The functionality of the Docker Engine can be verified with the command `docker run hello-world`.
 Docker Compose functionality can be verified with `docker compose version`.
 If the commands do not run correctly, this problem must be resolved or the installation will not be successful.

 ---